casper-network/docs/source/docs/casper/dapp-dev-guide/smart-contracts/create-smart-contract.md

             EntryPointType::Contract
         );
 ```
-Entry point should have following arguments:
+The entry point should have the below arguments:
-- `name` - Name of the entry point, this should be exactly the same as initial definition.
+- `name` - Name of the entry point, this should be the same as the initial definition.
-- `arguments` - A list of runtime arguments declared as part of the definiton of the entry point.
+- `arguments` - A list of runtime arguments declared as part of the definition of the entry point.
-- `return type` - CLType that returned by the entry point.
+- `return type` - CLType that is returned by the entry point.
 Use type *Unit* for empty return types.
 - `access level` - Accessibility of the entry point.
 - `entry point type` - This can be Contract or Session Code.